pcl-labs/whynot.earth/README.md

 ## We'd love your help making WHY NOT EARTH better

-There are a lot of ways you can contribute to making WHY NOT EARTH better!
-You can report bugs and feature requests or ideally become an ongoing participant in the WHY NOT EARTH Project community and contribute code to the open source project.
+There are a lot of ways you can contribute to making WHY NOT EARTH the best it  can be!
+You can find issues, feature suggestions and requests, or even become a participant in the WHY NOT EARTH Project community and contribute code to the open source project.

 We enthusiastically welcome new contributors to the WHY NOT EARTH Projects **_even if you have no experience being part of an open source project_**.